jadidaniel/jupyter-notebooks/README.md

 ### 27. Supervised Machine Learning (K-Nearest Neighbor classifier and others): ["Twitter Classification"](./ml/suprvised_learning/k_nearest_neighbours/twitter_classification.ipynb)

 The first goal of this project is to predict whether a tweet will go viral using a K-Nearest Neighbour classifier.
-The second is to determine whether a tweet was sent from New York, London, or Paris using Logistic Regression and Naive Bayes classifiers with vectorization of different sparsity levels applied to them.
-To even out data gaps we'll apply text augmentation by BERT.
+The second is to determine whether a tweet was sent from New York, London, or Paris using Logistic Regression and Naive Bayes classifiers with vectorization of different sparsity levels applied to their features.
+To even out gaps between number of tweets in different cities we'll apply text augmentation by BERT.

 -----------------------